Resources for Young Stroke Survivors

 You can also find resources for supporters and carers, and health professionals.

-EnableMe is a website for stroke survivors.
-It was made by the Stroke Foundation.
+Stroke Foundation's EnableMe is a website for stroke survivors.

 The website has facts about stroke, videos and helpful tools.
-Other survivors and carers can also post in the forum.
+Stroke survivors and carers can also post in the forum.

-Community and government services can help you after a stroke.
+Government and community services can help you after a stroke.
 They may help with costs, connect you to the right services, or help you find health workers.

 If you have a disability, you may get health services for free or at low cost.